 When will I get my money?

-Applications for this fund will be open between September 1st and October 15th, 2022.
-Disbursements will follow later in the Fall.
+Applications for this fund will be open between September 1st and September 30th 2023.
+Disbursements will follow in December 2023.

 How do I apply?